afternoon/engineering-management-resources/README.md

 Org design
 ----------

-- [How Google Works](http://www.howgoogleworks.net/) - a journey through how
-  Google is structured and how it got there by Eric Schmidt and Jonathan Rosenberg (key early product guy)
+- [How Google Works](http://www.howgoogleworks.net/) by Eric Schmidt and Jonathan Rosenberg (key early product guy at Google): a journey through how Google is structured and how it got there
 - [What We Got Wrong About Self-Management: Embracing Natural Hierarchy at Work](https://open.buffer.com/self-management-hierarchy/) ([Buffer](https://buffer.com/))